technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ![A white card with black text Description automatically generated](./media/image25.jpeg)

-15. Add some more reviews and new restaurant with comments.
+15. Add some more reviews and new restaurants with comments.

 ![A screenshot of a computer Description automatically generated](./media/image26.jpeg)

-### Task 3: Provision required resource in Azure.
+### Task 3: Provision of required resources in Azure.

 This project is designed to work well with the Azure Developer CLI which makes it easier to develop apps locally, deploy them to Azure, and monitor them.

-1. Switch back to Github code space tab,Run below command to Initialize a new azd environment:
+1. Switch back to the GitHub code space tab, Run below command to Initialize a new azd environment:

 +++azd init+++

 ![](./media/image27.jpeg)

-2. It will prompt you to provide a environment name (like **flask-app**XXXX (XXXX can be unique number)), which will later be used in the name of the deployed resources.
+2. It will prompt you to provide an environment name (like ``flask-appXXXX`` (XXXX can be a unique number)), which will later be used in the name of the deployed resources.

 ![](./media/image28.jpeg)